r3ply/r3ply.com/content/_index.md

 Emails addresses are automatically converted to private but unique hashes before comments are published.

 ### How do I integrate r3ply with my at site?
-You can configure how you want comments to enter your site’s pipeline. r3ply offers some integrations already, with more on the way, but you can also easily author your own and expose  a webhook.
+For the time being, I just just have a GitHub "integration" built, for my own site's needs, however in the future further integrations can be built and you can also easily author your own and expose a webhook.

-### What integrations exist at this moment?
-I currently use a flow where comments are added via GitHub.
-This works well for static sites, but dynamic sites would be even easier.

 ### How does content moderation work?
 If moderation is enabled, site owners will be notified when new comments have been received, where they can approve or reject submissions, as well as block malicious users.

 ### Where does r3ply run?
-The inbound email portion of r3ply currently uses cloudflare’s email workers to run.
+The inbound email portion of r3ply currently uses [Cloudflare’s email workers](https://workers.cloudflare.com) to run.
 Its resource requirements fits comfortably within their free tier.

 ### What if I want to run r3ply on my own infrastructure?
-If you want to bring r3ply to some other infrastructure then great!
-Submit an issue and let’s talk more about it.
+If you want to bring r3ply to some other infrastructure then great! [contact me](https://spenc.es/contact/) and let’s talk more about it.

 ### Is there a managed version of it?
 Currently no, but if it becomes popular then maybe a service could be made out of it.